dpuenteramirez/SawNG/README.md

 `python3 SawNG.py`

 # WARNING
-This project may become outdated as the watson codebase is updated with new CVEs.
+This project may become outdated as the Watson codebase is updated with new CVEs.
 Therefore the privEscVulns.txt file will need updating with any new CVEs.
 The CVEs can be found at https://github.com/rasta-mouse/Watson/blob/master/Watson/VulnerabilityCollection.cs